* We may earn a commission for purchases made using our links. Please see our disclaimer here to learn more.

 How to Fix Other Amazon Echo Problems

-As well as showing a solid blue light, another common issue is the Alexa getting stuck on a red light.
+As well as showing a solid blue light, another common issue is the Alexa getting stuck on a red light or Alexa is flashing an orange ring.
 If you have this problem head on over to my article here that shows you how to quickly fix this.

 And if your Amazon Alexa is just not responding at all, you might be wondering if it’s completely died.
 If that’s the case you’ll want to check out my guide here that goes into detail on why your Alexa is not responding and exactly what to do about it.